Why Are Scientists Exploring

 kind of fat that surrounds

-our organs and is linked to
+the vital organs and is linked to

 heart disease and diabetes.

-DHA, one of the omega-3
+DHA, one of the essential omega-3

-fatty acids found in fatty
+fatty acids often found in fatty

 fish such as salmon.